 Criteria for applying

-Where they consider that there are very exceptional circumstances, officers in the parking team have the discretion to install an APM when the criteria do not necessarily apply, but there are site specific reasons which they feel make it beneficial to do so, whether the criteria applies or not.
+If they consider that there are exceptional circumstances, officers in the parking team have the discretion to install an APM when there are site specific reasons which they feel make it beneficial to do so, whether the criteria applies or not.

 If your APM requires repainting, you must apply for it again so that we can check it still meets our criteria.
 In the past APMs were overused, and so, following government guidance in the Traffic Signs Manual, which warns that over-provision of the markings will bring them into disrepute and compromise their effectiveness, we will not refresh them unless they meet the criteria mentioned above.